OksanaShulha/javascript-quiz/planning/development-strategy.md

 * Button.
 Save text-argument(parameter) and color-argument(parameter).
 * Title and text feedback (with one parameter "text" but with different data).
-* Question (with title "Question with number" and paragraph question itself).
+* Title question with number of question and question by itself.
-* Answers
+* Answers.
-* Result table
+* Result table.
 * Progression bar with passed questions (correct and incorrect answers) and which not yet passed.